 In small mixing bowl, whip Country Crock and cream cheese together until smooth.
 Lower mixer speed and continue to mix while slowly adding confectioner’s sugar.
 Add crushed raspberries and mix until well incorporated.
 Store in refrigerator.
 Take out 30 minutes prior to frosting cake.
 Stir smooth.

-To assemble: For a 4-layer cake, cut each cake round horizontally to make 2 layers.
+For a 4-layer cake, cut each cake round horizontally to make 2 layers.
 Place 1 layer on bottom of cake plate.
 Spread with lemon curd.
 Top with another layer.
 Spread with raspberry frosting.
 Top with another layer.
 Spread with lemon curd then place final layer on top, cut side down.
 This will leave you a smooth top to frost.